-The daily average AOD throughout 2017 is shown in Table 4.2, along with values for the previous three years.
+The daily average AOD throughout 2018 is shown in Table 4.2, along with values for the previous three years.
 Details on how AOD was computed are provided in Appendix B.3.
-The daily average AOD for the constellation and for each block is illustrated in Figure 4.1.
-The AOD is generally constant throughout 2017, which indicates that any variations in the URE results discussed earlier are not due to changes in operations tempo at 2 SOPS.
+The daily average AOD for the constellation, Block IIR/IIR-M, and Block IIF is illustrated in Figure 4.1.
+The single Block IIA SV, SVN 34/PRN 18, is not shown in Figure 4.1 as there were no other Block IIA SVs with which to conduct an average.
+In addition, this SV was subject of several NANUs starting in mid-November (see Figure D.1), which resulted in erratic average AOD values.
+Except for SVN 34/PRN 18, the average AOD is generally constant throughout 2018, which indicates that any variations in the URE results discussed earlier are not due to changes in operations tempo at 2SOPS.